-What to take to uni: 12 absolutely essential student items
+What to take to uni: The essential items every student needs

 Google ‘what to take to university’.
 Did you find all the enormous lists?
 There’s no way you could need or buy all that stuff.
 It’d cost you a fortune, and you’d need a lorry to get it to uni.

 In our experience, less is more.

 In fact, travelling light is going to save you a whole lot of hassle on check-in day.
 Our teams aren’t able to physically help you move this year because of social distancing.
 This means that you, and the one person you’re allowed to bring with you to help, will have to carry everything yourself.

 If you’re making lots of trips to and from your car, you may have to queue to re-enter your building because of social distancing measures.
 As part of these measures, you'll also need to wear a face mask while you're in any shared areas in our buildings.

 Oh, and don't forget, booking slots are mandatory this year, so you'll need to tell us when you plan to arrive on check-in day!